 A) Find out what they need to know

 Collect the data you’ve got available.

-- Questions/comments/issues that come up in social media or anywhere else your stuff gets talked about
+- Questions/comments/issues that come up in social media or anywhere else your stuff gets discussed.

 B) Upgrade your product information

-All this tells you what your buyers consider important and why you’re getting returns.
-The next step is to create the assets give them the information they need.
+All this tells you what your buyers consider important and why you get returns.
+The next step is to create the assets and give them the information they need.